koustavchandra/focussed-imbhb-search/psd/README.md

 Average single-detector and multi-detector noise PSDs from the November 24 O3 data using C01 calibration.
 The averaging uses the harmonic mean.

 To generate the workflow, copy the `submit.sh` file in your local directory and run `bash submit.sh user.name`.
 Depending upon your choice please change the `GPSSTART` and `GPSEND`.
-You may also alter the `data_O3_C01.ini` to `data_O3_C00.ini` if you wish to use C00 data for PSD estimation.
+The estimation is made on C01 data `data_O3_C01.ini`.

 When the above command completes successfully, submit the workflow:
 ```